William Amherst, 1st Earl Amherst: Ambassador extraordinary to China

 In 1816 he was sent as ambassador extraordinary to the court of China's Qing dynasty, with a view of establishing more satisfactory commercial relations between China and Great Britain.
 On arriving at Pei Ho (Baihe, today's Haihe), he was given to understand that he could only be admitted to the Jiaqing Emperor's presence on condition of performing the kowtow.
 To this, Amherst, following the advice of Sir George Thomas Staunton, who accompanied him as second commissioner, refused to consent, as Macartney had done in 1793, unless the admission was made that his sovereign was entitled to the same show of reverence from a mandarin of his rank.
-As a consequence of this, he was refused entry into Peking (Beijing), and the object of his mission was frustrated.
+After a grueling journey to Peking (Beijing), during which Amherst's party was further delayed when their entry was barred by a closed city gate, Amherst was informed by Qing court officials that he would be immediately received by the emperor upon his arrival.
+Having had no time to change into his official regalia or prepare his party for the reception, Amherst demurred on account of his unreadiness.
+Desperate to avoid canceling an audience with the emperor, the Qing ministers insisted that Amherst proceed with the reception even if it meant foregoing the ceremonial kowtow, although such efforts came to naught.
+Amherst ultimately departed Peking without ever meeting the emperor, his mission having failed to accomplish its goals.

 His ship, the Alceste, after a cruise along the coast of Korea and to the Ryukyu Islands on proceeding homewards, was totally wrecked on a submerged rock in Gaspar Strait.
 Amherst and part of his shipwrecked companions escaped in the ship's boats to Batavia, whence relief was sent to the rest.
 The ship in which he returned to England in 1817 touched at St Helena and, as a consequence, he had several interviews with the emperor Napoleon (see Ellis's Proceedings of the Late Embassy to China, 1817; McLeod's Narrative of a Voyage in H.M.S.
 Alceste, 1817).
 There is undocumented speculation that in one of the interviews, Napoleon said, "China is a sleeping giant.
 Let her sleep.
 For when she wakes, she will shake the world."